Dome of the Rock: Israeli rule

-Depictions in modern time

-The Dome of the Rock has been depicted on the Obverse and reverse of several Middle East currencies:

 Accessibility

 The Dome is maintained by the Ministry of Awqaf in Amman, Jordan.

 Until the mid-20th century, non-Muslims were not permitted in the area.
 Since 1967, non-Muslims have been permitted limited access; however non-Muslims are not permitted to pray on the Temple Mount, bring prayer books, or wear religious apparel.
 The Israeli police help enforce this.
 Israel restricted access for a short time during 2012 of Palestinian residents of the West Bank to the Temple Mount.
 West Bank Palestinian men had to be over 35 to be eligible for a permit.
 Palestinian residents of Jerusalem, who hold Israeli residency cards, and Palestinians with Israeli citizenship are permitted unrestricted access.

 Some Orthodox rabbis encourage Jews to visit the site, while most forbid entry to the compound lest there be a violation of Jewish law.
 Even rabbis who encourage entrance to the Temple Mount prohibit entrance to the actual Dome of the Rock.